Bo Dietl

+Richard A. "Bo" Dietl (born December 4, 1950) is an American media personality, actor, and political appointee.
+He is a member of President Trump's Homeland Security Advisory Council.
+He has previously served as an NYPD police detective, and as a private investigator.
+Dietl has appeared in films, including as himself in The Wolf of Wall Street, and his autobiography was made into a movie.

 Early life and police career

-Bo Dietl was born in Queens on December 4, 1950 as the youngest of four siblings.
+Dietl was born in Queens on December 4, 1950, as the youngest of four siblings.
 He was raised in Richmond Hill and Ozone Park, Queens.
 After graduating Richmond Hill High School, he worked as a unionized concrete laborer and iron worker, working on the original World Trade Center.
 He later joined the New York City Police Department, where he worked for fifteen years.
 While on the force, he became a high profile detective, making over 1,400 felony arrests, and was awarded 62 medals by the department.
-He also become a decoy in which he was mugged over 500 times and had 30 line of duty injuries.
+He also became a decoy in which he was mugged over 500 times and had 30 line of duty injuries.
 He retired in 1985.

+Dietl also served as head of security for Jordan Belfort during the 1990s.

+He is the founder and CEO of Beau Dietl & Associates and Beau Dietl Consulting Services.

 Film, television, and radio

 In 1998, Dietl's autobiography One Tough Cop: The Bo Dietl Story was made into the film One Tough Cop starring Stephen Baldwin as Bo Dietl.
 The plot in Abel Ferrara's crime drama Bad Lieutenant is mainly inspired by Dietl's 1981 investigation of the rape of a young nun.

 Dietl has appeared in three Martin Scorsese films: as the detective who arrests Henry Hill in Goodfellas (1990), as himself in The Wolf of Wall Street (2013), and as labor leader and mob boss Joseph Glimco in The Irishman (2019).

 An interview with Dietl is included in the documentary Fabled Enemies by Jason Bermas of Loose Change fame.
 Dietl speaks about his relationship with FBI agent John P. O'Neill who was the leading expert on Osama bin Laden until his resignation from the FBI in August 2001 to become head of security at the World Trade Center, where he was killed in the September 11 attacks.

 Dietl was an associate producer for The Bone Collector and producer for the movie Table One.

 Dietl was a frequent guest of Don Imus on the Imus in the Morning radio program on WABC radio.
-He appears regularly on Fox News Channel shows, including Hannity and Geraldo at Large.
+Until 2017, he used to appear regularly on Fox News Channel shows, including Hannity and Geraldo at Large.
 He had also appeared on The Daily Show with Jon Stewart, The O'Reilly Factor, and had a guest role on the NBC crime drama Law & Order.

 Dietl is currently the host of One Tough Podcast.